JNRowe/upoints/doc/merlin.rst

 The map on the website contains a few more locations presumably to help the viewer with orientation, but the image below is useful as a good approximation.
-And, of course, the locations could be supplemented either by hand, or by using one of the other :mod:`upoints` supported databases.
+And, of course, the locations could be supplemented either by hand, or by using one of the other |modref| supported databases.

 .. image:: .static/merlin_xearth.png